zorbathut/dec/docs/index.md

 def is a C# library intended for defining concepts and templates for game engines.
 It does not tie itself to any particular engine and works within Godot, Unity, MonoGame, or any other C# environment.

-defs are intended to represent classes of thing rather than instances of things.
-You may have `ObjectDef.Chair` and `MonsterDef.Goblin`.
-Individual chairs or goblins in your level would link to that Def, in whatever way is easiest for your level editor or generator.
+Defs are intended to represent classes of thing rather than instances of things.
+You might have `ObjectDef.Chair` and `MonsterDef.Goblin`.
+Individual chairs or goblins in your level would link to those Defs, in whatever way is easiest for your level editor or generator.

 ## Why should I use def?